Selection-Induced Contraction of Innovation Statistics in Gated Kalman Filters: Gate-Aware Consistency and Interpretation of Innovation Statistics

 Many adaptive noise-tuning and consistency-monitoring schemes rely, either explicitly or implicitly, on innovation covariance estimates or NIS-based statistics \cite{dunik2017noise}, and often enforce nominal chi-square innovation behavior as a tuning objective \cite{chen2023kalman}.

-If such schemes operate on post-gate data without accounting for the conditioning induced by gating, they will systematically underestimate the innovation covariance, reduce estimated measurement noise levels, tighten validation gates, and increase the probability of missed detections.
+If such schemes operate on post-gate data without accounting for the conditioning induced by gating, they will systematically underestimate the innovation covariance, may reduce the estimated measurement-noise level, and may tighten the effective validation logic by making valid measurements more likely to be rejected.
+The resulting behavior is better described as an increased probability of missed updates or rejection of valid measurements, rather than as an increase in false detections.
 This feedback mechanism arises even under ideal modeling assumptions and is a direct consequence of ignoring the gate-conditioned nature of the observed innovation process.

 The contraction factor $\gamma(\tau,m)$ admits intuitive limiting behavior.
 As $\tau \to \infty$, validation gating becomes inactive and $\gamma(\tau,m) \to 1$, recovering the nominal innovation statistics.
 Conversely, as $\tau \to 0$, only vanishingly small innovations are accepted and $\gamma(\tau,m) \to 0$, driving the post-gate innovation energy to zero.